 The other highly visible element of the building is the ventilated, glazed double façade.
-In its usual typical form it would be stick built, piece by piece but the Lend Lease team had concerns about the safety aspects of working at the heights involved.
-So the decision was made in the early stages to unitise the facade.
+In its usual typical form it would be stick built, piece by piece but the Lend Lease team had concerns about the

 The units measure 5.4m X 2.4m, and are 1200mm deep, each unit comprising structural steel walkways and blinds between the double glazed internal panels and the outer laminated panels, and they were lifted into position by a mega mono-rail and winching system specifically designed for the project to manage the weights.
-The units weighed between 3.8 and 4.2 tonne each, with some areas of the facade also including large cantilevered glass panels in the units.
-This facade is light transparent with strategically placed frit detailing, producing a spectacular effect both within and without.
+The units weighed between 3.8 and 4.2 tonne each, with some areas of the façade also including large cantilevered glass panels in the units.
+This façade is light transparent with strategically placed frit detailing, producing a spectacular effect both within and without.

-"Part of the design philosophy is for the building to demonstrate the transparency of the courts system," said Frank Wav.
+"Part of the design philosophy is for the building to demonstrate the transparency of the courts system," said Frank Way.